apache/arrow/cpp/README.md

 ### Third-party dependencies and configuration

-Arrow depends on a number of thirdparty libraries.
+Arrow depends on a number of third-party libraries.
 We support these in a few
 ways:

 * Building dependencies from source by downloading archives from the internet